 Torque is incredible.
 In rounding a corner, Lee didn’t even shift out of third.
 He told me when he lived in Salt Lake City he would start at the bottom of the State Street hill in third, and never downshift the entire way.
 Quite a feat.
 Try to do that in modern cars.
 Especially starting from a stop in high gear.
 My F-150 complains if I try it in second (it’s a 5-speed).

 Unfortunately, Lee is getting up in age and can’t work on this car as much as he’d like to.
 He told me he’d be willing to sell it to the right person who would appreciate it the way he has and put some real love and care into it.
 He’d be interested in talking to you if you are that person.
 I can put you in touch with Lee.
-Email me at firstname.lastname@example.org and I’ll pass your message on.
-He will entertain all offers.
+Email me at email@example.com and I’ll pass your message on.
+He will entertain all offers. (note: this was first posted in 2011 – ED)

 Not your everyday Curbside Classic.
 But a fascinating one.
 A chance to see an original Packard Super Eight doesn’t come along every day.
 Grab the chance if you get it.